mnakao/ODP/README.md

 ### General graph
 Symmetry in this library means that the original graph matches when the graph is rotated `360/symmetries` degrees.
 Therefore, a value of `symmetries` must be a divisor of `nodes`.
+When `symmetries=1`, target the graph without symmetry explained above.

 ![](./misc/img/general_s.png)